 - Report to Board and appropriate committees regarding stockholder feedback. - Discuss Say on Pay and other voting results from the Annual Stockholder Meeting with the Board.

 Comprehensive Fall Engagement

 Comprehensive engagement with stockholders to gather feedback following the Annual Stockholder Meeting and discuss governance and executive compensation matters.
+Section II - Corporate Governance at Capital One

 We Engage Across Many Channels

 Company-Led Engagement